RISE Peer Mentoring Program

 Mission Statement

-The RISE (Resources Inspiring Student Excellence) Peer Mentoring Program is designed to provide a connection for first-year, underrepresented students in their transition to the UMW community by providing support and resources to increase their success and engagement with the university.
+The RISE (Resources Inspiring Student Excellence) Peer Mentoring Program is designed to provide a connection for any student in their first year at UMW in their transition to the UMW community.
+RISE provides support and resources to increase the students’ success and engagement with the University.

 Goal